OHI-Science/ohimanual/3_conduct_manual/ohi-manual.md

 <!-- It can also be done in [R](http://gis.stackexchange.com/questions/136542/r-function-for-thiessen-polygons).  -->

+> To create a repository for your assessment, we just need the off-shore marine water boundaries.
+But you may also make **inland buffers** for your analyses.
+For example, do you want coastal population to include activities within 1km of the coast?
+Or 10km?

-## Request a Full Repository with offshore boundaries
+### Request a Full Repository with offshore boundaries

 **In order to create a Full Repository for your assessment, we will need the shapefile for your offshore boundaries** (and the name of your scenario, which is to the unit of your assessment and the year, for example, `province2016`).
 This will help us disaggregate global data to your local regions and populate usable data layers.
 Please send a .zip file of all files produced to _info@ohi-science.org_.
 Files with the following extensions are required (but you can send all files):